zenzike/snap-extension-hdbc/README.md

 Finally, you should tell Snap how to initialize your state.
-This part is specific to the backend implementation you are using, where the type of 'hdbcInitializer' depends on the package you have imported.
+This part is specific to the backend implementation you are using, where the type of `hdbcInitializer` depends on the package you have imported.
-For example, iff you have imported 'Snap.Extension.HDBC.Sqlite3' then you could set things up with the following code:
+For example, if you have imported `Snap.Extension.HDBC.Sqlite3` then you could set things up with the following code:

 ~~~~